Sadanan-V/cafe-api-on-rails/README.md

 This is a Ruby-on-Rails JSON API that combines cafes in Tokyo.
 The API includes name of the cafe, address, picture, criteria, and the hours of operations.

+NEXT STEP FORWARD..
+- We will work on Front-end development
+- Test on rspec
+- other features